realemptybox/frontendmentor-card-component/README.md

 ### Continued development

-I am more focussing on margings, paddings, and css-grid kind of stuff.
-I still have a lot to learn and practise about css-grid, floats, flexbox and more.
+I am strugglin with margins, paddings.
+In fact, I still have a lot to learn and practise about css-grid, floats, flexbox and more.